Frequently Asked Questions

 Products

 Yes!
-All Aspen Ridge cattle are sourced from family-owned farms and ranches in the United States.
-They are born, raised, and processed in the USA.
+All Aspen Ridge Natural Angus Beef cattle are sourced from family-owned farms and ranches in the United States.
+Our beef products are only processed in USDA-inspected facilities in the USA.

 Aspen Ridge products can be found at various retailers throughout the United States.
 Contact us to find retailers or restaurants near you.